Data-driven upper bounds and event attribution for unprecedented heatwaves: Materials and Methods

-These concepts are illustrated in Figure~\ref{fig:schematic}(b), where we plot the posterior distributions of the GEV upper bound from statistical models M1-M4 for the year 2021 at a gauged location near Nanaimo, BC, Canada, that experienced a real-impossible event of 38.0$^\circ$C during the Pacific Northwest and British Columbia heatwave in the same year (shown in Figure~\ref{fig:schematic}a and denoted by the vertical dashed line in Figure~\ref{fig:schematic}b).
-The left side of each panel of Figure~\ref{fig:schematic}(b) quantifies the posterior probability that the event is \textit{not} contained by the upper bound, as well as the \textit{likely} (66\%), \textit{very likely} (90\%), and \textit{virtually certain} (99\%) upper confidence limit.
+This approach is illustrated in Figure~\ref{fig:schematic}(b), where we plot the posterior distributions of the GEV upper bound from statistical models M1-M4 for the year 2021 at a gauged location near Nanaimo, BC, Canada, that experienced a \st{real-impossible} \newTxt{unprecedented} event of 38.0$^\circ$C during the Pacific Northwest and British Columbia heatwave in the same year (shown in Figure~\ref{fig:schematic}a and denoted by the vertical dashed line in Figure~\ref{fig:schematic}b). \st{The left side of each panel of Figure 2(b) quantifies the posterior probability that the event is \textit{not} contained by the upper bound, as well as the \textit{likely} (66\%), \textit{very likely} (90\%), and \textit{virtually certain} (99\%) upper confidence limit.
 For Outcome A, our IPCC likelihood statement for each model is the lowest confidence level for which the event is contained: for example, with M1, the event is contained by the \textit{very likely} (90\%) UCL but not the \textit{likely} (66\%) UCL.
-These Outcome A categories are shown in the red boxes in the top left of each panel of Figure~\ref{fig:schematic}(b).
-Conversely, the right side of each panel quantifies the posterior probability that the event is contained by the GEV upper bound.
-These probabilities can be mapped onto the likelihood categories to summarize our statistical confidence that the event is contained, which is shown in the blue boxes in the bottom right of each panel.
-We return to this framework in Sections~\ref{sec:caseStudies} and \ref{sec:res:ub} to tally the evidence for containment using each statistical model across all real-impossible events.
+These Outcome A categories are shown in the red boxes in the top left of each panel of Figure 2(b).
+Conversely,} The right side of each panel quantifies the posterior probability that the event is contained by the GEV upper bound\newTxt{, which is the area of the posterior density to the right of the unprecedented event threshold}.
+These probabilities \st{can be} \newTxt{are} mapped onto the likelihood categories to summarize our statistical confidence that the event is contained, which is shown in the blue boxes in the top right of each panel.
+We return to this framework in Sections~\ref{sec:caseStudies} and \ref{sec:res:ub} to tally the evidence for containment using each statistical model across all \st{real-impossible} \newTxt{unprecedented} events.